 The banana (Musa sp.) is India’s second most important fruit crop after mango.
 It is the most popular fruit among all because of its year-round availability and various benefits.
 It is one of the most remunerative crops preferred by farmers for cultivation both in the uplands and lowlands [1].
 Banana has grown in popularity for its versatility in adaptation to many agro-climatic conditions, its non-specificity in season for fruit production making it available throughout the year.
 In India, banana provides a higher income per unit area compared to many other crops().
 The spectrum of diversity coupled with varying agro-climatic conditions, especially with respect to crops cycle which varies from one climatic condition to another, allowing year-round availability of fruits.
 Although bananas are cultivated in over 130 countries, India has emerged as the largest producer and consumer in the world, with an annual production of 29.2 million tonnes from an area of 0.84 million ha.
 India has shown spectacular growth of the banana industry during the last few decades, contributing about 26% of global production, exhibiting 291% increase in production and 72% increase in productivity since the year 1991-92 and 2016-17 [2]

 Trichy district is one of the major Banana growing district in Tamil Nadu.
 Once cultivated in about 10,000 ha, banana is the second largest crop in the district.
 However, due to the issues including disease incidence, natural calamities and unstable market prices, many of the farmers reducing their area under Banana cultivation over the past decade.
-In Trichy district the area under Banana cultivation was 8767 ha during the year 2011-12 and it was declined to 5725 ha in 2021-22.
+In Trichy district the area under Banana cultivation was 8767 ha during the year 2011-12 and it declined to 5725 ha in 2021-22.
 Regarding the production, during the year 2011-12 it was 483495 MT and declined to 209853 MT in 2021-22.
 The production of banana requires sufficient knowledge and positive attitude with improved management practices to make it commercially viable through adoption of improved management practices.
 The modern science and technology suggest adopting the improved agriculture and horticultural practices [3].
 Cultivation and utilization of horticultural crops play a key role in raising prosperity of India and is linked with the health and happiness of its people [4].
 Bananas play important role in socio-economic and cultural life of rural community in addition to its economic value, nutritional value and the diverse uses of the fruits [5][6].
 Economic gains are progressively becoming knowledge based activities and are getting globalized faster which can be achieved through adopting advanced technologies [7].
 Hence, it would be appropriate to make an in-depth study on the knowledge and adoption of recommended banana cultivation practices among banana farmers in Tiruchirappalli district in Tamil Nadu state.
 The result of this study indicates the extent to which technologies have not been adopted and this information is essential to identify the weakness of technology transfer programme, to remove bottlenecks and accelerate adoption.

 2. MATERIALS AND METHODS

-Tiruchirappalli district was taken for this study in which Lalgudi, Anthanallur, Thottiyam, Manikandam blocks were purposively selected on the basis of maximum area under Banana cultivation.
-A sample size of 120 banana farmers was fixed for conducting this study.
+Tiruchirappalli district was taken for this study from which Lalgudi, Anthanallur, Thottiyam, Manikandam blocks were purposively selected on the basis of maximum area under Banana cultivation.
+A sample size of 120 banana farmers was selected this study.
 The sample was proportionately allotted in each of all the selected blocks.
 The data collection was done with the use of a well structured and pre tested interview schedule covering all the aspects of knowledge and adoption of recommended cultivation technologies in banana cultivation.